-Finding: This project will be funded by the 2017 Bond.
+Finding: Funding is available from the 2017 Bond Program.
 There will be no impact on this funding source due to the CM/GC process.

 "(I) Whether granting the exemption will better enable the contracting agency to control the impact that market conditions may have on the cost of and time necessary to complete the public improvement:"